-However, if the US Government Bans internet gambling and an offshore internet sportsbook and casino operation continues to take bets from US citizens, it will not be necessary for the FBI to go offshore to arrest the principles of the online casino company.
+However, if the US Government Bans internet gambling and an offshore online gambling operation continues to take bets from US citizens, it will not be necessary for the FBI to go offshore to arrest the principles of the internet casino company.
 Anyone in this business at one time or another will most likely have to go to one of the conventions associated with gambling.
 Most of the big conventions are in Las Vegas, Nevada.
-If the FBI is after the principles of an offshore online betting company, then that is the most likely place where they would be handcuffed, either at the airport or at the convention.
+If the FBI is after the principles of an offshore internet casino company, then that is the most likely place where they would be handcuffed, either at the airport or at the convention.
 (Jay Cohen was arrested at a US Airport).
 In the 3rd quarter of 2006, there were 2 arrests on US soil.
 After that, owners of online gambling operations have decided not to travel to the USA.

 For those not familiar with the USA legislative process, it is highly recommended you read Enactment of a Law (written by Robert B. Dove, Parliamentarian, U.S. Senate).
 It explains how Federal Government laws in the USA are introduced, voted and passed.
 Also, How USA law is made is a very detailed description of the entire US Congress and US Senate legislative process (written by by Charles W. Johnson, Parliamentarian, U.S. House of Representatives).